tintran193/STM32-Snake-Game/README.md

 BLUE Button (A): Reset (Play Again)

 ### Game Rules
-Objective: Eat the red food blocks to grow longer and increase your score.
+Objective: Eat the food blocks to grow longer and increase your score.

 Scoring: Each food item consumed adds 1 points.
 The current score is displayed on the top status bar.

-Lose Conditions: The snake's head collides with its own body (Self-collision).
+Lose Conditions: The snake's head collides with its own body.

 Audio Feedback: A "beep" sound will trigger via the PWM buzzer whenever the snake eats or crashes.